MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

 + Benefit from the best-of-breed machine learning algorithms without any server connection.
 These algorithms have been battle-tested by Microsoft.

 + Push large dataset computations to Machine Learning Server using the compute context functions in the revoscalepy package.
-By pushing computations onto the server, you can benefit from the disk scalability, performance, and speed of a production instance of Machine Learning Server on any supported platforms.
+By pushing computations onto the server, you can benefit from the disk scalability and performance of Machine Learning Server on any supported platforms.

 This article describes how to install a Python interpreter (Anaconda) and custom packages locally on a client Windows computer.

 ## Install on Windows

-1. Log into your local Windows machine.
+1. Log in to your local Windows machine.

 1. Download the installation shell script from http://aka.ms/mls-py.
 This script installs Anaconda 4.2.12, which includes Python 3.5.2, along with all packages listed previously.